“That girl’s gonna be the first female president,” I said, and Dale laughed. He understood what I was talking about.

 Little Lip Fisher

 When we got back to civilization and started doing research for the blog, I looked for more information about Elizabeth.
 Katmai’s bears are internationally famous, made so by the Explore.org BearCams.
-When I say they’re celebrities, I’m being utterly serious.
-Thousands of people watch the BearCams, and many of the bears are profiled online.
-The National Park Service also puts out an ebook every year called The Bears of Brooks River.
+Millions of people watch the BearCams.
+The National Park Service puts out an ebook every year called The Bears of Brooks River, and fans profile many of the bears online.

 But Elizabeth, an anonymous subadult, wasn’t one of those bears.
 I didn’t find anything on her, in fact, until I came across a website called Fandom.
 Most of the pages on this fan site are dedicated to video games, movies, and TV, but there’s also one devoted to the BearCams and Brooks Camp bears.
 One of its more recent posts was entitled, 2017 Little Lip Fisher – Who are you?